Use the Security Challenge

-- If prompted, enter your Master Password and then click Continue.
+- When prompted, enter your Master Password and click Continue.

-- For each Site in need of action (i.e., with a weak password), you will need to update the Site password.
-It is always recommended that you first change your password directly on your desired Site within the website's settings, then update the stored password for the Site within your Vault.
+- For each Site in need of action, you will need to update the password directly on your desired Site within the website's settings, then update the stored password for the Site within your Vault.
 To do so, click Launch Site in the right navigation, then log in to the Site with your current username and password.
 If LastPass does not automatically populate the corresponding username in need of a password change, use the Field icon to select it and log in to the Site.

 - Within the settings of the Site you launched, update the password you have stored for it (instructions will vary for every website).
-Optionally, you can use LastPass to generate a secure password.
+If desired, you can use LastPass to generate a secure password.

 - Once you have updated your stored password, log out of the Site.